 A recent Job Openings and Labor Turnover Survey by the Labor Department states that there are 10.824 million openings, equating to 1.9 job openings per available worker, or a gap of 5.13 million.

 With employee-led activism on the rise, creating inclusive workplaces where everyone can be seen and heard will be key to winning the war for talent.
-Furthermore, the tight labor market and post-Covid economy will rely heavily on contingent work.
-According to Brightfield, US companies have grown their contingent workforce by more than 50% since pre-pandemic days.
+Furthermore, the tight labor market and post-COVID economy will rely heavily on contingent work.
+A recent TaxAct survey in 2025 indicates that 92% of Americans anticipate an increase in individuals pursuing side hustles.
 Suffice it to say, now is a good time to brush up on your options regarding hiring contingent workers.

 Here are the basic types of contingent workers companies can hire: